woefe/ytcc/README.md

 # Directory where downloads are saved, when --path is not given
 download_dir = ~/Downloads

+# Downloads videos to subdirectories by playlist name.
+If a video is on multiple playlists, ytcc
+# will download the video only to one subdirectory and symlink it to the other subdirectories.
+download_subdirs = on

 # Parameters passed to mpv.
 Adjusting these might break video playback in ytcc!
 mpv_flags = --ytdl --ytdl-format=bestvideo[height<=?1080]+bestaudio/best